Loader gif

 2. Maximize your retirement contributions and other employee benefits.

-Try to max out any tax-deferred retirement, such as an IRA or employer-sponsored 401(k).
+Try to max out any tax-deferred retirement, such as an or employer-sponsored 401(k).
 Just make sure not to go above the contribution limits — that could mean some hefty tax penalties.
 And if your employer offers to match a percentage of your 401(k) contributions, don’t leave that money on the table!

 It’s also a good idea to take advantage of health savings accounts (HSA) and flex spending accounts offered by many employers.
 HSAs and flex plans allow you to set aside tax-deferred or tax-free savings to spend on qualifying expenses like medical care (or sometimes childcare).